Nelie Smith: Coaching career

 Smith coached numerous teams, both in South Africa and internationally.
 His first big success as a coach was in 1976, when he and Sakkie van Zyl, coached the Orange Free State to its first Currie Cup title.
 He was the Springboks coach in 1980 when the Springboks defeated Billy Beaumont's Lions and in 1981 he was the coach during the Springbok tour of New Zealand and the United States.

-In 1985, Smith was approached by the Italian club Rugby Rovigo, which in a 2 years window he contributed in re-establishing as one of the strongest Italian sides.
-Forging a scrum culture, then contributing in signing fellow South Africans Tito Lupini, Naas Botha and Gert Smal, Smith was capable to gain Rugby Rovigo his 10th national championship in 1988, reaching a back to back final in 1989.
-His impact in putting a 9 years drought to an end is still a milestone in Rugby Rovigo history, the most rugby-addicted city in Italy.
+In the year 1985, Smith was approached by the Italian club Rugby Rovigo.
+During a 2 year window he contributed in re-establishing the team as one of the strongest Italian rugby club.
+He forged a scrum culture, and thereafter contributed in the signing of fellow South Africans Tito Lupini, Naas Botha and Gert Smal.
+Smith played a crucial role to help Rugby Rovigo secure its 10th national championship in 1988, reaching a back to back final in 1989.
+His impact in ending a 9 years trophy drought is still a milestone in Rugby Rovigo history, the most rugby-addicted city in Italy.